salan668/FAE/README.md

 ### Architecutre of Project
 - **DataContainer**
-    - **Data Container**.
+    - **DataContainer**.
 The structure to contain the data, which also includes methods like saving/loading and data normaliztion processing.
     - **DataSeperate**.
 Including functions to seperate data into training part and testing part.
+    - **DataBalance**, The class to deal with data imbalance.
+Now we provided Under-sampling, Over-sampling, and SMOTE method.
 - **Feature Analysis**
     - **Classifier**.
 The classifier to develop the model, including SVM, AE, Random Forests, LDA.
     - **CrossValidation**.
 The CV model to estimate the model.
 Return the metrics
     - **FeturePipeline**.
 The class to estimate the model with different feature selected method and classifier.
     - **FeatureSelector**.
-The class to select features, which including 1) remove non-number features, e.g. the version of the pyradiomics; 2) remove non-useful features, e.g. the VolumnNum; 3) different method to select features, like ANOVA, PCA, RFE, Relief.
+The class to select features, which including 1) remove non-number features, e.g. the version of the pyradiomics; 2) remove non-useful features, e.g. the VolumnNum; 3) different method to select features, like ANOVA, RFE, Relief.
+    - **DimensionReduction**, The class provided the feature decomposition, like PCA.
 - **Image2Feature**
     - **RadiomicsFeatureExtractor**.
 This class help extract features from image and ROI with batch process.
 This class should be more "smart" in the future.
 - **Visulization**.